Nicla Vision Development Guide

 Powering the Nicla Vision Step 4 of 4

-Choose the power source best suited for the application.
+Choose the power source and connector best suited for the application.

 Can it run on batteries?